Resources & Tools that I use for my Blog

 Social Media tools

-Tailwind is another repinning tool which I will use and the yearly subscription will work out much cheaper it looks to be useful to schedule pins more precisely but as I haven’t yet used it I can’t give a recommendation of it yet.
+Tailwind is another repinning tool which I will use and the yearly subscription will work out much cheaper

-I have recently joined BillonaireBlogClub again I will have another post coming out which will go in depth as to why I decided on this course.
+I have joined Dare to conquer again I will have another post coming out which will go in depth as to why I decided on this course.
 I have to say it’s not cheap but not as expensive as Elite Blog Academy it comes in around £180 or $280 if you go through his tripwire sequence which he tells you about.
 I love the fact he is totally honest about blogging and how to make money.
 If you want to use Pinterest as your primary social media his course is also extremely informative.
 Scrivs 12 day boot camp will give you a taste of his writing style and information sign up here.

 Designs for Pins and Images